adamsarpatki/manticore/content/docs/about.md

 ## But Why Maps?

 As a kid, I always adored it when a book had a map in it.
 The first one I encountered was, of course, Tolkien’s map in *The Lord of the Rings* — the first Hungarian edition has a beautiful version of it, and that definitely kickstarted my fascination with the topic.
 Then, when my interest in D&D was sparked in 2017, I started a few other related hobbies as well, like painting miniatures, or drawing maps.
-(If you're interested in mini painting, I would highly recommend [Painters Guild on Geek & Sundry](https://youtu.be/PRz8DbbD04I).)
+(If want to try out mini painting for yourself, I would highly recommend the [Painters Guild on Geek & Sundry](https://youtu.be/PRz8DbbD04I).)

 I’ve wanted to take mapmaking more seriously for a while now, and in 2023 I’ve finally taken the first steps to do just that.
 This blog is one of those first steps.